Mr. Walker, It's All Over: Background and recording

 The feminist movement of the 1960s would inspire a generation of songs.
 Several recordings by Loretta Lynn and Tammy Wynette that reflected a woman's point of view had become country music commercial successes.
 Some recordings specifically focused on telling the stories of women in the workforce.
 This would inspire the composing of "Mr. Walker, It's All Over".
 The song described how a New York City secretary stands up against sexual harassment and discrimination in the work place.

 Billie Jo Spears would record the Gene Crysler-penned song first.
 After several failed recordings at United Artists Records, Spears moved to the Capitol label in 1966.
 She had yet to achieve a commercial breakthrough.
 Capitol first released Spears's version of "Harper Valley PTA", but it would first become a success for Jeannie C. Riley.
 She would record "Mr. Walker, It's All Over" as her next single in January 1969.
-It was produced by Kelso Herston at the Columbia Studio in Nashville, Tennessee.
+It was produced by Kelso Herston at the Columbia Studios in Nashville, Tennessee.